Online Safety for Kids: A Parent's Complete Guide (2026)

 Securing your family's online accounts requires a systematic approach.
 The foundation is strong, unique passwords for every account.
 According to the 2025 Verizon Data Breach Investigations Report, 81% of hacking-related breaches involve stolen or weak passwords.
 Using the same password across multiple accounts creates a domino effect—when one service is breached, all accounts sharing that password become vulnerable.

-Implement a Family Password Manager
+Deploy a Family Password Manager

-Enable Two-Factor Authentication on Every Critical Account
+Enable MFA on Every Critical Account

 Parental Controls: Technical Safeguards That Actually Work